 Fluctuations in currency exchange rates, principally Nigerian Naira, West African CFA franc, British pound, US dollar and Australian dollar exchange rate and, to a lesser extent, other exchange rates, can impact the Company's earnings and cash flows.
 Certain of the Company's obligations and operating expenses may from time to time be denominated in Nigerian Naira, West African CFA franc, British pound and US dollar.
-If the value of the Nigerian Naira, West African CFA franc, British pound and US dollar.
-If the Company's results of operations, financial condition and liquidity could be materially adversely affected.
+If the value of the Nigerian Naira, West African CFA franc, British pound and US dollar increases relative to the Canadian dollar, the Company's results of operations, financial condition and liquidity could be materially adversely affected.